What cam is right for me?

 High-lift camshafts, heavy springs and large capacity injection pumps create cyclical torsional forces much greater than what the cam was designed to handle.
-In many cases the camshaft will fail between the nose and cylinder number 2 or between the nose and whichever journal pushed through the hydrodynamic film of oil.
+In many cases the camshaft will fail between the nose and cylinder number 2.
+Also between the nose and whichever journal pushed through the hydrodynamic film of oil.
 A steel camshaft will stop most all breakage due to torsional harmonics, but is still vulnerable to breakage due to journal seizure.
 The Cummins B, ISB and ISBE engines, depending on CPL, have either one or two bearings for the seven journals.
 The other five or six journals ride directly on the block.
-In instances where big lift cams and high spring pressure are used, the cam can push through the oil film that separates the cam and block and seize.
-Having the block line-bored and installing journal bushings will ensure this does not happen with a cast or a steel camshaft.
+Where big lift cams and high spring pressure are used, the cam can push through the oil film that separates the cam and block and seize.
+Having the block line-bored and installing journal bushings will ensure this does not happen.

 If you are running close to or exceeding 5,000rpm or have a 13mm p-pump, then you are a good candidate for a steel camshaft.